 While never a money earner, the Golden Links Publishing experience proved valuable in other ways.
 I learned tools such as Photoshop and Illustrator and photographed many beautiful parts of the state (using digital and 35mm equipment).
 I made many contacts throughout the industry and raised my profile through publication of my photographs in several newspapers.
 I licensed my work to top courses, including Interlachen Country Club, Hazeltine National Golf Club, TPC Twin Cities and Legends Club.
-I continue to volunteer web design time to the annual Tapemark Charity Pro-Am tournament held at Southview Country Club in West St. Paul.
+I volunteered web design time to the annual Tapemark Charity Pro-Am tournament held at Southview Country Club in West St. Paul for 16 years.
 Golden Links Publishing also led to several small business consulting contracts involving web design and network troubleshooting.

 After the birth of our first child, our traveling dropped off significantly.
 We started to focus on trips within the state and annual events, such as the Minnesota State Fair.
 I have attended every state fair since I was born and it remains one of my favorite places to go.
 The list of food goes on forever and takes a larger bankroll every year: pronto pups, onion rings, corn on the cob, cheese curds, vanilla shakes, mini-donuts, Sweet Martha cookies and macaroni and cheese on a stick.